What is a direct payment?

 - The invoicing company sends an invoicing company notification through its own bank, in which it announces that it has the capability of sending consumers' e-invoices and direct payment data.
 The bank of the invoicing company delivers the notification to other banks as well.

-- The payer asks their own bank to issue a direct payment assignment, in other words, states their willingness to use direct payment for the invoices of a certain invoicing company.
+- The payer asks their own bank to issue a direct payment assignment, i.e., states their willingness to use direct payment for the invoices of a certain invoicing company.

 - The payer's bank forwards the payer's receiving address to the invoicing company as a recipient notification.
 The recipient notification contains information on the customer being a direct payment customer.